Ravenbrook/mps/procedure/review.rst

 2. _`.goal.prevent`: prevent future defects

+[What about getting required changes in to the MPS?
+Review is not purely obstructive.
+RB 2023-01-23]

 A defect is a way in which the work does not meet its requirements.

 A major defect is a defect that